 No adjustments to account balances will be made; nor will withdrawal disputes be considered after 30 days from the end of the semester during which the student withdrew.

 While Southern New Hampshire University does not measure student participation in courses past day 7 of the term, participation in courses and completion of assignments are two critical components to student success.
 Students who use financial aid and fail all courses in a term will be reviewed for participation.
 The last date of attendance is defined as the last time the student participated in a graded activity within the course.
 This recalculation may result in a balance owing and could place future financial aid funding and registration at risk.

 University Initiated Withdrawals

 Students who are taking Online or hybrid course(s) will be withdrawn for non-participation during the first week of the term.
-Participation is determined within Blackboard by posting on a graded module one discussion board within the first week of the course.
+Participation is determined within the online learning environment by posting on a graded Module One discussion board within the first week of the course.
 Students who do not participate during the first week forfeit their rights to be reinstated into the course.
 Both the faculty member and the Online administration will make a good faith effort to contact students before withdrawing them by sending an email from their SNHU email address to the student's SNHU email address.

 The university reserves the right to withdraw students who fail to meet financial or academic obligations or who, because of misconduct, disrupt the academic process.